syrvyss/Regnvejrsstatistik/README.md

 * New features are only to be added using new branch called `feature/THIS_IS_A_NEW_FEATURE`
 * `feature` brances are only to be merged into `develop`
+* `develop` is only to be merged into `master` when thorough testing has been made and all unit tests pass.

 ## How to run